 always happy to take the time to see that all his clients’ questions have been

-four dogs, Freya, Dutch, Astrid, and Floki, and their parakeet, Frisbee.
+answered.
+Dr. Aronoff lives in McKinney with his wife, Emily, their son, Aidan, and their three dogs, Dutch, Astrid, and Floki, and their parakeet, Frisbee.
 He and

 Emily have become avid fans of flat water kayaking, and they also enjoy hiking.

 When time and the weather allow, Dr. Aronoff enjoys mountain biking.